 Meetup is built around the group event: you show up, there are 20 to 50 strangers, and you are expected to circulate and make conversation in real time.
 For extroverts who get energized by new social contact, that works.
 For introverts, it is a different story.

 The core problem is energy cost.
 Introverts restore energy through solitude and spend it in social settings, a distinction Susan Cain documents in Quiet: The Power of Introverts in a World That Can't Stop Talking (Crown Publishers, 2012).
-Large group settings with strangers accelerate that drain: a two-hour Meetup event can leave you too depleted to follow up with anyone afterward, which means potential connections die before they form.
+Large group settings with strangers accelerate that drain.
+A two-hour Meetup event can leave you too depleted to follow up with anyone afterward, which means potential connections die before they form.

 Meetup also provides no compatibility signal upfront.
 You walk in and learn someone's name and job.
 You have no idea whether they communicate the way you do, want the same kind of friendship, or have been through anything similar to you.
 Most Meetup connections plateau at acquaintance level because there is nothing to build on once the activity ends.